Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/README.md

 ### 2. Yolo-v3 and Yolo-v2 for Windows and Linux
+This is the improved version for the offical website
+The github link is:
 https://github.com/AlexeyAB/darknet

 The following part are the steps I followed:

 How to train (to detect your custom objects):